Slaughter Trail

-Slaughter Trail is a 1951 Cinecolor Western film produced and directed by Irving Allen, filmed in Corriganville and released by RKO Pictures.
+Slaughter Trail is a 1951 Cinecolor Western film produced and directed by Irving Allen and starring Brian Donlevy, Gig Young and Virginia Grey.

 Plot

-A trio of masked bandits rob a stagecoach secretly assisted by one of the passengers.
-The fleeing bandits come across some unarmed Navajo who they shoot and steal their horses.
-One of the Navajo survives and informs the tribe who sets his tribe on the warpath against all whites.
-The commander of the US Cavalry fort who is friendly with the Navajo chief is caught in the middle.
+A trio of masked bandits rob a stagecoach, secretly assisted by one of its passengers.
+The fleeing bandits encounter some unarmed Navajo men, shoot them and steal their horses.
+One of the Navajo survives and informs the tribe, which wages war against all white men.
+The commander of the U.S. Cavalry fort, who is friendly with the Navajo chief, is caught in the middle.